-Freeholders, managing agents, and resident management companies (including right to manage companies) are required to comply with wide ranging heath and safety legislation to ensure not just the safety of those who live on the premises but those who visit or who are employed to carry out various works.
-This is because both the Health and Safety Executive (HSE) and the Courts view these as workplaces, just as they do commercial properties.
+Everyone involved in the management of blocks of flats (freeholders, managing agents, and resident management companies (including right to manage companies) are required to comply with wide ranging heath and safety legislation to ensure not just the safety of those who live on the premises but those who visit or who are employed to carry out various works.
+This is because both the Health and Safety Executive (HSE) which enforces most health and safety matters and the Courts view these as workplaces, just as they do commercial properties.

 The Control of Asbestos Regulations 2012 came into force on 6 April 2012, and updated previous asbestos regulations because the European Commission believed that the UK had not fully implemented the EU Directive on exposure to asbestos (Directive 2009/148/EC).

-What remains the same however is that if there is existing asbestos containing materials in good condition and not likely to be disturbed or damaged, they can be left in place.
+So whilst landlords and agents must be aware of any asbestos containing materials within the common areas of blocks of flats, what remains the same is that if there is existing asbestos containing materials in good condition and not likely to be disturbed or damaged, they can be left in place.
 The ‘responsible person’ for asbestos management will ensure that regular monitoring is carried out and a register kept that contains where the asbestos is located, and it’s type and condition.
 The ‘responsible person’ will also ensure that regular risk assessments are carried out and anyone working on the premises will be protected.

 Asbestos removal is required to be carried out by a licensed contractor as is all work with sprayed asbestos coatings and lagging and most work with asbestos insulation and asbestos insulating board (AIB).